Gamruss/Gamruss-Minecraft-Health-Death-Penalty-Plugin/README.md

-# Minecraft Health Death Penalty Plugin
+# Minecraft Health Death Penalty Plugin Spigot
 ## This Plugin was created to make my SMP more interesting